wisamreid/AIM_Network/README.md

-# SpatialAttentionNetwork
+# AIM Network - Attentional inhibition modulation network.
-A network model of selective attention in the auditory cortex, implemented in the DynaSim framework.
+A network model of selective attention in the auditory cortex, implemented using the DynaSim framework.

 This projects simulates 3 types of phenomena:
 * Selective attention in the spatial domain (Lee & Middlebrooks, 2011)